Our Chiropractic Clinic in Oakville uses numerous methods of treatment to allow our patients to heal, including acupuncture!

 Types of Pain Treated by Acupuncture

 Acupuncture is used to treat a wide range of conditions.
-This includes the following types of chronic pain:
+This includes the following types of pain:

 - Headaches and migraines

 - Low-back pain